 hard dirt = no space = no air/water = sad plants

 One way to re-introduce air into the soil is with a core aerator.
 A core aerator is a machine that pulls out little plugs of dirt, leaving small holes of air in the soil.
-The machine is about the size of a lawnmower and is usually available for rent.
+This gas-powered machine is about the size of a lawnmower and is usually available for rent.
 A half-day rental will do for most residential lawns.

 Core aeration is usually a good idea for residential lawns, which are often compacted.
 It will create lovely air voids for the grass root zones.
 These void spaces also hold moisture to help grass through dry spells.